 If you won’t be traveling as much, are okay with traveling on United Airlines, and you prefer not to pay an annual fee, you may want to look at the United TravelBank Card.
 Here’s how it works.

 You get $150 in United TravelBank cash added to your account after spending $1,000 on purchases the first three months.
-You’ll earn 2% on tickets purchased from United and 1.5% in TravelBank cash per $1 spent on all other purchases.
+You’ll earn 2% in TravelBank cash per $1 spent on tickets purchased from United and 1.5% in TravelBank cash per $1 spent on all other purchases.
 Each dollar in TravelBank cash equals $1 to be used toward the purchase of a ticket on flights operated by United.

 Inflight savings are available too, with 25% back (as a statement credit) on purchases of food, beverages, and Wi-Fi onboard United®-operated flights when you pay with the United TravelBank Card.

 Three times the points are awarded for several categories with the Wells Fargo Propel American Express® card.
-Not only do you earn 30,000 bonus points when you spend $3,000 in purchases the first three months, but card users get three times the points on eating out or ordering in, gas stations, rideshares, and transit.
+Not only do you earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months, but card users get three times the points on eating out or ordering in, gas stations, rideshares, and transit.
 Users also get three times the points on travel including flights, hotels, homestays, and car rentals.
 Earn one times the points for other purchases.

 The Final Word

-Lovers of Southwest Airlines are likely to jump at the bonuses and perks offered by the Southwest Rapid Rewards® Plus card.
+Lovers of Southwest Airlines are likely to jump at the bonuses and perks offered by the Southwest Rapid Rewards® Plus Credit Card.
 Customer loyalty is high for Southwest for good reasons.
 They’re basically everywhere in the U.S., there are no assigned seats, and generally, the flights are reliable and punctual.

 Fly Southwest regularly and use its hotel/car rental partners for twice the points as other purchases.
 Those double points plus the yearly anniversary points (3,000 each year) bring your total up to a significant level surprisingly fast.
 The annual $69 fee isn’t cheap, but it’s a reasonable tradeoff for the flights you are able to earn.